minima52/digital-garden/_pages/meta.md

 4. Upload to Github
 5. Deploy to Netlify
 6. Point DNS to Github (where the website is stored)
-7. Update pages using Visual Studio Code
+7. Update website using Visual Studio Code and Obsidian
-8. Update notes using Obsidian

 ### Resources